 Wellplates, also known as microplates, are plastic plates or cassettes containing a specified number (typically 96 or 384) of small wells arranged in rows.
 Researchers commonly use them to conduct numerous chemical reactions at the same time.
 Graphite furnaces are used in atomic absorption spectroscopy to atomize a sample.
 The sample crucible is usually a cup cut from hollow aluminum or magnesia tubing.
 Syringes or injector valves are the usual methods used to inject materials into the testing receptacles.
 Some varieties of autosamplers are specifically configured for one type of receptacle platform, while others can use them interchangeably.

 Autosamplers are used in a wide variety of applications.
-These can range from analysis of Organic Volatile Impurities (OVIs), plastics, polymers, blood alcohol analysis, and flavors, to semiconductor applications and any ultratrace analysis of commonly occurring elements.
-Clinical applications including drinking water testing, wastewater analysis and reclamation projects, soil composition, toxicity analysis.
-In addition, a range of QA/QC control procedures, such as the EPA protocols, can be automated using the optional Intelligent Sequencing Software.
+These can range from analysis of organic volatile impurities (OVIs), plastics, polymers, blood alcohol analysis, and flavors, to semiconductor applications and any ultratrace analysis of commonly occurring elements.
+They are also used in clinical applications, including drinking water testing, wastewater analysis and reclamation projects, soil composition, and toxicity analysis.